Audio-Technica is a huge player in the pro audio market. So as you would expect, their headphones are worth talking about.

 Are there better sounding headphones out there?
 Definitely.

-But for this price, we are happy to point out that the ATH-M50X lives to the hype.
+But for this price, we are happy to point out that our ATH-M50X review shows that it lives up to the hype.